- Th.D. (The General Theological Seminary of the Episcopal Church)

 - Jewish-Christian-Muslim Relations

-Dr. Mosher is the author of Faith in the Neighborhood—a book series on America’s religious diversity.
-Her publications include several book-chapters and a number of articles on multifaith issues generally, Christian-Muslim concerns specifically, and the spiritual legacy of Bediuzzaman Said Nursi.
-She also penned the response of The Episcopal Church to the pan-Muslim initiative, A Common Word,
+Dr. Mosher is the author of Toward Our Mutual Flourishing: the Episcopal Church, Interreligious Relations, and Theologies of Religious Manyness (2012) and Faith in the Neighborhood—a book series on America’s religious diversity.
+With David Marshall, she is co-editor of and contributor to Prayer: Christian and Muslim Perspectives (2013); Death, Resurrection, and Human Destiny: Christian and Muslim Perspectives (2014); and The Community of Believers: Christian and Muslim Perspectives (forthcoming 2015).
+Other publications include several book-chapters and a number of articles on multifaith issues generally, Christian-Muslim concerns specifically, and the spiritual legacy of Bediuzzaman Said Nursi.

-Dr. Mosher was a participant in the 2011 Building Bridges Seminar—an international gathering of Christian and Muslim scholars convened annually by the Archbishop of Canterbury.
-She has been a keynote speaker, workshop leader, or panelist in many venues in the US and abroad—including England, Turkey, Uganda, and Korea.
+Dr. Mosher has been a keynote speaker, workshop leader, or panelist in many venues in the US and abroad—including England, Turkey, Uganda, and Korea.
 An accomplished musician, her workshops sometimes combine her expertise in interreligious understanding with her training in theology and the arts.

-An Episcopal Church Fellow, Dr. Mosher holds degrees from Boston University, the University of Massachusetts (Lowell), Hartford Seminary, and a doctor of theology from the General Theological Seminary of the Episcopal Church.
+An Episcopal Church Foundation Fellow, Dr. Mosher holds degrees from Boston University, the University of Massachusetts (Lowell), Hartford Seminary, and a doctor of theology degree from the General Theological Seminary of the Episcopal Church.